wp-plugins/asyncronous-bbpress-subscriptions/readme.txt

 = Example =

-To have a nice subject line for new topic notifications, add this to your theme's functions.php:
+To have a nice subject line for new topic notifications, add this to your theme's `functions.php`.
+If your theme does not have this file, you can simply create it and it will be loaded automatically.
+Note how the example is basically just one of the filters above, mixed with some of the snippets and a return statement.
+It's that simple.

 	add_filter( 'abbps_topic_subject', function( $subject, $forum_id, $topic_id ) {
 		$blog_name = get_bloginfo( 'name' );